Olex2/Olex2Manual/GettingAroundOlex2/03_command_line_options.md

 reap	Open a new structure

-lines #	Change the number of lines of text shown in the main graphics window. `CODE lines -1` will show all lines.
+lines #	Change the number of lines of text shown in the main graphics window to #. where # is a number. `CODE lines -1` will show all lines.
 ------  ----------------------------------------------------------------

 The command-line is an enormously powerful tool in Olex2.
 There are only a few commands that are frequently used, but they are used again and again and it is well worth your time to get to know these.